projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

   - Monitor
   - Ethernet cable and Internet access
   - A second USB disk with minimum 16GB capacity.
-Format your USB disk with a files system that supports files greater than 4GB: extFAT or NTFS, but not FAT32.
+Format your USB disk with a file system that supports files greater than 4GB: extFAT or NTFS, but not FAT32.
 We'll use this USB disk to copy files between the development computer and target system.
-Instead of a USB drive, you can copy files between systems over the network using the ``scp`` command.)
+Instead of a USB drive, you can copy files between systems over the network using the ``scp`` command.
   - Local storage device (NVMe or SATA drive, for example).
 We recommend having 40GB or more of free space.

 .. note::
-   If you're working behind a corporate firewall, you'll likely need to configure a proxy for accessing the internet, if you haven't done so already.
+   If you're working behind a corporate firewall, you'll likely need to configure a proxy for accessing the Internet, if you haven't done so already.
    While some tools use the environment variables ``http_proxy`` and ``https_proxy`` to get their proxy settings, some use their own configuration files, most notably ``apt`` and ``git``.
-If a proxy is needed and it's not configured, commands that access the internet may time out and you may see errors such as, "unable to access ..." or "couldn't resolve host ...".
+If a proxy is needed and it's not configured, commands that access the Internet may time out and you may see errors such as "unable to access ..." or "couldn't resolve host ...".

 .. _gsg-dev-computer: